harsul/Motmetrics/README.md

 ## Steps to do:

+1. Download this repository

+## RUN COMMAND

+*python -m motmetrics.apps.eval_motchallenge (yourPathtoExampleFolderGroundTruth) (yourPathToExampleFolder)*

+# Do with your own dataset

 * Download data sets from [MOT Chellenge](https://motchallenge.net/)

 * Run your MOT framework (I ran the [DeepSORT](https://github.com/nwojke/deep_sort) on MOT16-03)